-- All members of staff have their own unique username and private passwords to access our systems; members of staff are responsible for keeping their password private. - All learners have their own unique username and private passwords to access our systems, learners are responsible for keeping their password private. - We require all users to - use strong passwords for access into our system; - change their passwords as instructed; - not share passwords or login information with others or leave passwords/login details where others can find them; - o not to login as another user at any time; - o lock access to devices/systems when not in use.
+- Password policy and procedures implemented are consistent with guidance from the National Cyber Security Centre - All members of staff have their own unique username and private passwords to access our systems; members of staff are responsible for keeping their password private. - All learners have their own unique username and private passwords to access our systems, learners are responsible for keeping their password private. - We require all users to - use strong passwords for access into our system; - change their passwords as instructed; - not share passwords or login information with others or leave passwords/login details where others can find them; - not to login as another user at any time; - lock access to devices/systems when not in use.